 Wearing a Retainer:

 After orthodontic treatment, the teeth tend to shift back to where they were before braces were ever worn.
 This can be detrimental to all of the hard work that was put into your child’s smile over the past few years.
-Because of this, orthodontists recommend that your child wear a retainer every night for several years after the appliances are removed and then several times a week for the rest of their life to maintain results.
+Because of this, orthodontists recommend that your child wear a retainer every night for several years after the appliances are removed.
+Then, several times a week for the rest of their life to maintain results.

 White Spots on Teeth: